Properties in the Highlands, Tayside, Argyll and Dumfries and Galloway were worst affected as winds of up to 142mph battered the country on Thursday.

 It is estimated there were 300 high voltage faults, around 800 breaks in conductors and a large number of wooden poles holding power lines needed to be replaced, some in remote areas.

 Thousands of engineers worked to fix the problems and "welfare vans" were sent to affected areas to provide hot water, food and drinks.

 "Although power has now been restored, our work is not yet complete.
-We will still have a presence in some areas over the next few days to carry out further repairs and follow-up work to restore the network to normal operations."
+We will still have a presence in some areas over the next few days to carry out further repairs and follow-up work."